MrSteveW/techedweek8assignment/README.md

 ## :dart: Goals not acheived yet

 - [ ] Edit for comments, I could but I'm stopping here
+- [ ] Better validation for image url, I know I can use Regexp to match with known image patterns

 ## With thanks to